-Network latency is only available for TCP flows in which the handshake is seen.
-There are two cases in which handshake will not be present in the flow:
+Network latency is calculated using the TCP handshake because these packets are processed by the client/server only up to Layer 3, so we can assume negligible host delay.
+Also, network latency is only available for TCP flows in which the handshake is seen.
+There are two cases in which handshake will not be present:

-- Mid-stream TOS/DSCP changes are also interpreted as new flows.
-Again, only the initial flow contains the handshake and would therefore have latency calculations.
-Where latency couldn’t be calculated, you’ll see a ‘—’.
+- Mid-stream TOS/DSCP changes - these are also interpreted as new flows.
+Again, the handshake is only present in the initial flow.

-What’s the difference between Usage monitoring’s ‘network latency’ and Experience monitoring’s ‘network response’?
-Experience monitoring is designed to illustrate and help improve end-user experience, while Usage monitoring is essentially acontextual.
-Thus their respective ‘network’ calculations are not meant to be compared 1:1.
-Experience monitoring essentially maps the activities involved in a page load to ‘server’, ‘network’, or ‘browser’.
-Specifically, this design results in ‘network response’ covering the time from the TCP handshake to the first byte of the response, while Usage monitoring’s ‘network latency’ considers only the TCP handshake.
+Note that ‘network latency’ in Usage monitoring is different than ‘network response’ in Experience monitoring.
+Experience monitoring maps the activities involved in a page load to ‘server’, ‘network’, or ‘browser’.
+This results in ‘network response’ covering the time from the TCP handshake to the first byte of the response, while Usage monitoring’s ‘network latency’ considers only the TCP handshake.

-- The TCP handshake must be seen (else network latency cannot be calculated).
+- The TCP handshake must be seen so that server network delay can be calculated.

-- For any flow where network latency is much much greater than application latency, application latency becomes inconsequential; in this case Usage monitoring takes application latency to be zero.
+- For any flow where network latency is much greater than application latency, application latency becomes inconsequential.
+In this case, Usage monitoring takes application latency to be zero.

-Usage monitoring provides two application latency values, the average of all matching flows and the maximum of all matching flows.
+The Application Usage Monitoring Point Details charts provide two application latency values: the average of all matching flows, and the maximum of all matching flows.
 This is possible because latency is calculated on every client-server exchange that occurs within the flow.
 Whenever flow history is summarized or collated for presentation, the average of the average and the max of the max are taken.
 The calculated application latency applies equally to the inbound and outbound directions, so you’ll see the same values in each direction.

-What’s the difference between Usage monitoring’s ‘application latency’ and Experience monitoring’s ‘server response’?
-‘Application latency’ and ‘server response’ are calculated the same way: you take the total response time (SYN to first byte in Experience monitoring, and GET to first byte in Usage monitoring) and subtract the network component.
+Note that ‘application latency’ in Usage monitoring and ‘server response’ in Experience monitoring are comparable but not equivalent.
+‘Application latency’ and ‘server response’ are calculated in the same way: the total response time (GET to first byte in Usage monitoring, and SYN to first byte in Experience monitoring) minus the network component.
 So in theory, if measured simultaneously against the same web service, ‘application latency’ and ‘server response’ would be the same.
 In practice however, Usage monitoring provides an average and a maximum, while Experience monitoring takes one single measurement periodically.
-Over time these measurements should be comparable but not equivalent.
+So, over time, these measurements should be comparable but not equivalent.